 There are lots of games you can play to strengthen your vocabulary.
-In fact, you can find a list of vocabulary board games right here on FluentU!
+In fact, you can find a list of vocabulary board games right here!

 One of the best ways to learn new vocabulary words is to hear them being used.
 When you’re talking to an actual person, you might not have time to write down any new words or to look them up in the dictionary.

-Another option is to remember words by groups.
+Another easy way to learn English vocabulary is to remember words by groups.
 If you just learned the word “humongous” (very large), you can memorize it by thinking of a group of words getting bigger and bigger—large, huge, humongous.
 This also gives the chance to learn even more words at the same time.

 For example: large, humongous, gargantuan.
 What do you think “gargantuan” means?

-Sure, you can use a dictionary to look up a word.
+Sure, you can use an old-fashioned dictionary to look up a word.
 But many dictionary websites these days have so much more to offer!

 Explore dictionary websites like Vocabulary.com and Dictionary.com and you’ll find lots of resources and things to do or read that can help you learn new words.
 Online dictionaries often have interesting word-related blogs, games you can play and “word of the day” newsletter subscriptions.